ucphhpc/gen-vm-image/README.rst

         optional arguments:
         -h, --help            show this help message and exit --architecture-path ARCHITECTURE_PATH
-                                The path to the architecture file that is used to configure the images to be built (default: architecture.yml)
+                                The path to the architecture file that is used to build images (default: architecture.yml) --image-output-path IMAGE_OUTPUT_PATH
-        --image-output-path IMAGE_OUTPUT_PATH
                                 The output path of the built image (default: generated-images/image.qcow2) --generated-image-owner GENERATED_IMAGE_OWNER
-                                Set the uid owner of the configured image (default: qemu) --generate-gocd-config
+                                Set the uid owner of the built image (default: qemu) --generate-gocd-config
                                 Generate a GoCD config based on the architecture file (default: False) --gocd-config-name GOCD_CONFIG_NAME